A new way to pray this Advent season

 - Want to pray but can’t find the words?

 - Want to spend time with God but don’t know how?

 - Need a visual, concrete way to pray?

-If you answered “yes” to any of these questions, mark your calendar for our Advent Praying in Color series.
+If you answered “yes” to any of these questions, join women of Home Church this Advent for Praying in Color.

 Created by Sybil MacBeth, Praying in Color is “the intersection of prayer and doodling, a visual, active, meditative, and playful way to pray.”
 No artistic skill or prayer expertise required!

-Led by Elizabeth Sides and Laura Watson, Praying in Color will be offered as a three-week series; you can join either group:
+Led by Elizabeth Sides and Laura Watson, Praying in Color will be offered as a 3-week series; you can join either group: